FEDERAL RESERVE BANK & MONETARY POLICY

 federal reserve agency mbs holdings

-MBS Holdings of Federal Reserve: $1.490 trillion in agency MBS holdings - all purchased since 2008.
+MBS Holdings of Federal Reserve: $1.446 trillion in agency MBS holdings - all purchased since 2008.
+One of the objectives was to stabilize the MBS market.

 Commencing August 1, 2019, the MBS portfolio will be in run-off mode.